Breword/tmux/Contributing.md

   moment it stops reading which is not ideal, and there are also questions about how it should work with copy-mode -e.

+- Formats to access the mouse position and the line/word under the mouse, and additional arguments to whatever commands are necessary (copy-mode/send-keys?) so that things like "search for word X" and "copy word X" can go on the menu.

+- The lexer in cmd-parse.y should be a single state machine rather than separate functions for environment variables, strings and formats.

 ### Large things

 - (1269) Store grids in blocks.
 Can be used to reflow on demand.
 Would be nice